Terms and conditions of the sale of services by CY4OR LEGAL Limited (CYFOR)

 13. Marketing and Public Relations

 13.1.
 Without prejudice to condition 10, the Customer reserves the right to use generic and appropriately sanitised references to the services it has supplied in its Marketing and Public Relations collateral.

 14. Force Majeure

 14.1.
 The Supplier shall not be deemed to be in breach of the Contract or otherwise liable to the Customer in any manner whatsoever for any failure or delay in performing its obligations under the Contract due to Force Majeure.

 15.1.
-Subject to Conditions 5 and 7, no variation of a Contract and/or these Conditions shall be valid unless it is in writing and signed by or on behalf of each of the parties.
+Subject to Condition 5, no variation of a Contract and/or these Conditions shall be valid unless it is in writing and signed by or on behalf of each of the parties.

 16.1.
 A waiver of any right under a Contract is only effective if it is in writing and it applies only to the party to whom the waiver is addressed and the circumstances for which it is given.